 During the English Civil War, the castle was originally a Royalist stronghold and an early modern bastion for artillery was erected in front of the gate, to raise its defenses.
 Nevertheless, the castle changed hands several times.
 In 1644, it was captured by the forces of Parliament, and then quickly recaptured by royalists led by Sir Charles Gerard.
 The parliamentarians besieged it again in 1645, but unsuccessfully.
 Only when all of Wales was under the rule of the Parliament, Newcastle Emlyn was also seized, and then unfortunately razed to the ground to prevent its further military use.

 The castle was erected on a narrow, longitudinal peninsula formed by one of the meanders of the Afon Teifi River.
-Such a location ensured that the castle was surrounded by river waters from three sides (on the north and south sides the slopes fell quite steep towards the Teifi riverbed) and the only convenient access road from the west.
-It was also secured there by digging a moat.
+Such a location ensured that the castle was surrounded by river waters from three sides (on the north and south sides the slopes fell quite steep towards the Teifi riverbed) and the only convenient access road was from the west.
+There terrain was secured by a transverse moat.

 The main castle was in the form of a polygon with a shape similar to a triangle.
 The gate was on the west side and from the mid-fourteenth century it consisted of gatehouse (16.8 x 11.5 meters) of two polygonal towers flanking the passage between them.
 The gateway was probably poorly protected with only two sets of doors, with no traces of portcullis or a drawbridge.
 Under the north tower there was a vaulted cellar.
 The upper floor of the gatehouse was accessible via an external staircase on the eastern wall, next to the northern tower.
-This staircase could also provide access to the sidewalk of defenders on the walls.
+This staircase could also provide access to the wall-walk for defenders on the walls.
 There were latrines on both sides of the gatehouse.
 To the south of the gate there was a square tower in the form of a wall projection.
 Next to it was the building of the great hall and adjacent chapel, kitchen and pantry.

-The main castle was surrounded by an outer defensive wall separating extensive outer bailey.
+The main castle was surrounded by an outer defensive wall separating extensive outer ward.
 Economic buildings, including a water mill, were located there.
 The main gate was placed on the west side, side wicket gate from the south-eastern side.
 An additional outer bailey or a settlement occupying an area of 30 x 60 meters was on the west side of the castle.
 Its fortifications had a wooden and earth form.

 Only minor relics of castle have survived until today, the most magnificent of which is the lower part of the twin-towers gatehouse of the inner ward.
 Unfortunately, it was additionally distorted by pierced large window openings.
 The ruin area is open to visitors for free.